Table of contents

 Why Are So Many Companies Migrating Off Weebly in 2026?

-Roughly 500,000 websites still run on Weebly according to W3Techs data from early 2026.
+Roughly, 50,000 websites still run on Weebly according to W3Techs data from early 2026.
 That is half a million sites sitting on infrastructure that no one is maintaining, patching, or improving.
 Most of those companies are now evaluating modern CMS platforms like HubSpot, WordPress, or Webflow.

 HubSpot CMS changes this.
-It eliminates every one of those gaps by design, which is why Weebly-to-HubSpot migrations have accelerated sharply in the past 18 months.
+It eliminates every one of those gaps by design, which is why Weebly to HubSpot migrations have accelerated sharply in the past 18 months.

 What Content and Data Moves in a Weebly to HubSpot Migration?